 Construction activities that involve soil disturbance of one (1) or more acres shall obtain coverage under the New York State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity.
 Such activities require the preparation of a Stormwater Prevention Pollution Plan (SWPPP) and other measures in accordance with the requirements of the New York State Department of Environmental Conservation.

 Exemptions.
-The following activities shall be exempt from review under this Section:
+The following activities shall be exempt from review under this Section.
+Please note that exemption from review under this Section does not exempt the activity from DEC regulations: [DC]

 Agriculture conducted in a manner consistent with “Sound Agricultural Practices”, as defined by the New York State Department of Agriculture and Markets.